 dsmerror.log should be ignored if it fails and should not be excluded from the backup.
 In other cases, the choice is either to close the problem program before the backup, or to exclude the problem file from backup.
 For how to do this, please see our page on how to exclude files, folders and drives from backup.

 Other failures and errors will be accompanied by an error message and a corresponding entry in

 dsmerror.log.
 If your schedule did not complete successfully then please see our page on troubleshooting TSM scheduled backup failure reports.
 Further help with any errors may be also found via the HFS knowledgebase.

 Note that the schedule log file does not grow endlessly, but is pruned of entries older than the setting of the

 SchedlogRetention option.
 By default this is set to 30 days.

-IT staff may check the status of their college/departmental TSM accounts via ITSS Unit-Level Information.
-ITSS may list all the TSM accounts that fall under their unit (which is worked out from the final part of the nodename).
-You can view a full list of TSM clients, or alternatively you can choose to see only those without a current owner or only those that are stale (i.e. not backed up for 90 days).
-For each account, you may view client information for the node, and also the same three items listed and explained in the section above headed 2.
+In ITSS Unit-Level Information you can view a full list of TSM clients, or alternatively you can choose to see only those without a current owner or only those that are stale (i.e. not backed up for 90 days).
+For each account, you may view client information for the node, and also the same three items listed and explained in the section above headed 3.
 IT Services Self-Registration Pages: recent activity, scheduled backups and data held on tape.

-Additionally, the HFS can send out weekly or monthly mailings to IT Support Staff which detail scheduled backup failures of their unit's machines.
+Additionally, the HFS can send out weekly or monthly mailings to IT Support Staff which detail scheduled backup failures of their unit's machines (this is similar to the Scheduled Backups report which is available in the HFS Portal) .
 If you would like this, please mail firstname.lastname@example.org and let us know your department (which may have TSM nodes that have several different TSM nodename suffixes); and whether you would prefer weekly or monthly mails.